jovv/python-bootcamp-docker/PRESENT.md

 Note

-* containers run as `root` unless otherwise specified in the Dockerfile
+* containers run the image instructions as `root` unless otherwise specified in the Dockerfile

 # Bookmarks